 12- Tell Jokes & Take Turns Telling Them

 Jokes are a great way to grab student attention.
-Our team has a POST filled with kid-approved jokes put together in our Facebook group, Lucky 2nd Grade Teachers.
+Our team has a post: 2nd Grade Jokes & Riddles filled with kid-approved jokes put together in our Facebook group, Lucky 2nd Grade Teachers.
 Check out the post and write down your favorite jokes to share with your class.
 Throw out your favorite joke when your students are starting to look tired.
 This is guaranteed to perk them up!

 13- Secret Letters Hidden in Directions